renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-playground.md

 ## Run a flow in the playgound

-When you run a flow in the **Playground**, Langflow calls the `/build/{flow_id}/flow` endpoint in [chat.py](https://github.com/langflow-ai/langflow/blob/main/src/backend/base/langflow/api/v1/chat.py#L162).
+When you run a flow in the **Playground**, Aiexec calls the `/build/{flow_id}/flow` endpoint in [chat.py](https://github.com/khulnasoft-lab/aiexec/blob/main/src/backend/base/aiexec/api/v1/chat.py#L162).
 This call retrieves the flow data, builds a graph, and executes the graph.
 As each component (or node) is executed, the `build_vertex` function calls `build_and_run`, which may call the individual components' `def_build` method, if it exists.
 If a component doesn't have a `def_build` function, the build still returns a component.

 The `build` function allows components to execute logic at runtime.
-For example, the [Recursive character text splitter](https://github.com/langflow-ai/langflow/blob/main/src/backend/base/langflow/components/langchain_utilities/recursive_character.py) is a child of the `LCTextSplitterComponent` class.
+For example, the [Recursive character text splitter](https://github.com/khulnasoft-lab/aiexec/blob/main/src/backend/base/aiexec/components/langchain_utilities/recursive_character.py) is a child of the `LCTextSplitterComponent` class.
 When text needs to be processed, the parent class's `build` method is called, which creates a `RecursiveCharacterTextSplitter` object and uses it to split the text according to the defined parameters.
 The split text is then passed on to the next component.
 This all occurs when the component is built.

 ## View playground messages by session ID